DIY 5 Minute Framed Print Mockup

 6. Select your frame molding

-7. Remove mat (if mat is not needed) by adjusting the frame size to match the print size
+7. Remove the mat (if the mat is not needed) by adjusting the frame size to match the print size

 9. Open the wallbackground.psd file in Photoshop